 Check out the Saving Limbs Foundation, founded by Dr. Scott Hollander!

-Dr. Hollander utilizes advanced medical technologies to repair leg arteries from the inside (catheterization), restoring flow to the feet and preventing the need for bypass surgery and/or amputation.
+The Pulse Vascular Team of Vascular Specialists utilize advanced medical technologies to repair leg arteries from the inside (catheterization), restoring flow to the feet and preventing the need for bypass surgery and/or amputation.

 Providing an array of vascular services to keep patients alive with increased longevity!